mihaelasandrea/second-chance-web/README.md

 1. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.
 ### Seller Users
 1. As a seller user I want to be able to register.
 1. As a seller user I want to be able to login.
+1. As a seller user I want to be able to view, update and delete my account.
 1. As a seller user I want to be able to post different products for advertising with the selling scope.
-1. As a seller user I want to be able to view, update and delete my account.
-1. As a seller user I want to be able to add photo, title, description, price, location, product's condition, my contact details to my post.
 1. As a seller user I want to be able to update and delete my posts.
 ## Design
 ### Color Scheme